CHRONOLOGY

 1938

-Receives divorce from Pereira.
+Divorces Pereira.
 Has solo show at Howard University, Washington, DC.
 Does collage, superimposing actual ticket and newsprint headline entitled “Sing a New Song” on depictions of machinery.
-In 1950, after 18 years of experimenting, artist will write “I had transferred from the machine to the unknown white center,” which she would often represent by bare canvas.
-From now on she conceives of her eye as feeling rather than seeing.
+“I had transferred from the machine to the unknown white center,” Pereira wrote of this period in 1950, which she would often represent by bare canvas.
+From now on, she conceives of her eye as feeling rather than seeing.
 Period of abstraction begins.

 1939